InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 ## Setup

-Start by bringing the Security Team, Engineering Teams and ISPO together, to discuss the goals of the InnerSource initiative, as well as any security concerns.
+Start by bringing (representatives from) Engineering, Security, Legal, and the ISPO together, to discuss the goals of the InnerSource initiative, as well as any security concerns.

 Some helpful practices are: